trackingplan/trackingplan.js/README.md

 Installing Trackingplan is simple, just paste this snippet into the head of your site:

 **Warning: This minified example is only for demo purposes.
-Replace with latest version before distributing.**
+Replace it with the latest version before distributing.**

 ```javascript
 <script type="text/javascript">